Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 How many days do you need for Kauai?

 Kauai is a smaller island, but there are plenty of things to do to keep you very busy.
 To get the most out of your trip, it is best if you have a least a week on the island.
-Check out our full guide on How Many Days in Kauai Do You Need?
+Check out my full guide on How Many Days in Kauai Do You Need?

 Where to Stay in Lihue

-There’s also the Timbers Kauai Ocean Club which offers 5-star accommodations for families looking for multi-bedroom suites.
+There’s also the Timbers Kauai Ocean Club, which offers 5-star accommodations for families looking for multi-bedroom suites.

 Looking for more things to do on Kauai?
 Find out the best Kauai luaus, cool things to do in Poipu, and where to see the best Kauai sunset.